Gaetanneo/Secure-Java-App-Deployment/README.md

 ![pic60](https://github.com/user-attachments/assets/5908b1de-cf5b-40f5-bf51-e2ef18593829)

- * For Documentation not to be too long, I omitted to upload all the 103 screenshots that I took when doing this project.
-Troubleshooting is what we happily do for a living and it is always part of the Software delivery lice Cycle.
+ * For this documentation not to be too long, I omitted to upload all the 103 screenshots that I took when doing this project.
+Troubleshooting is what we happily do for a living and it is always part of the Software development life Cycle.

  * If you want to see how I troubleshoot to fix my yaml files indentations errors, how I use Amazon Q to help me fix code smells after SonarQube code analysis, troubleshoot to find out why the gitlab runner went out of memory and steps to add more space to it, Troubleshoot when SonarQube went down and brought it back up and running, then Check out the README of this [GitHub repo](https://github.com/Gaetanneo/Boardgame-app-Pictures/blob/main/README.md)